 Students in concurrent studies will be treated as regular students in most respects, except that they may not register in a full range of courses, and are not admitted on an ongoing basis.
 Fees and deadlines are the same as for regular students.
 Upon completion of courses, students can order an official transcript to be sent to their school.

 Students' information is protected under the B.C.
-Freedom of information and protection of privacy act.
-Information will only be released to any third party, including parents, if the student has signed a Release of information form, available at http://www.ufv.ca/admissions/forms.htm under student forms.
+Freedom of Information and Protection of Privacy Act.
+Information will only be released to any third party, including parents, if the student has signed a Release of information form, available at ufv.ca/registrar/forms under student forms.

-To continue studying at UFV after high school graduation, concurrent studies students need to apply to a UFV program for the semester following high school graduation.
-Regular application procedures for high school students should be followed; however, students will be treated as returning UFV students.
+To continue studying at UFV after secondary school graduation, concurrent studies students need to apply to a UFV program for the semester following secondary school graduation.
+Regular application procedures for secondary school students should be followed; however, students will be treated as returning UFV students.